ishitamehta028/ishitamehta028/README.md

-- 👋 Hi, I’m Ishita Mehta
+- 👋 Hi, I’m Ishita
+- I am 21, currently pursuing Software Engineering

 - 📫 How to reach me - drop a mail at ishitamehta028@gmail.com